darklang/dark/services/README.md

 - `k8s.manually-deployed-config.config-maps.[].from-env`:
   Deploy the config map from an env-file (not implemented yet)

-- `k8s.deployment.template`:
+- `k8s.release.template`:

-  Template file of a deployment.
-During a deploy, the template is filled with vars from `containers` (automatically derived) and `template-vars` (filled in from command line or from default)
+  Template file of a release.
+During a deploy, the template is filled with vars from `containers` (automatically derived), `builtins`, and (filled in from command line or from default)

 - `k8s.deployment.containers`:
   List of containers used in this deployment.
 The container name must match a